 Let’s talk about you.
 If someone were to ask you to tell your favorite story, what would you say?

-Would you search your memory bank hoping to come up with a story that is worthy of being called your “favorite”?
+Would you search your memory hoping to come up with a story that is worthy of being called your “favorite”?

 Would you be flustered?
 Maybe tell the first story that comes to mind?
 Or would you give up searching and let this opportunity pass?

-Develop a storyteller mindset
+1. Develop a storyteller mindset

 When all of these stories start coming at you, it’s important to have a disciplined approach to capturing them.
-If you say, “I’ll write that down when I get to home” you’ll never remember that story.
+If you say, “I’ll write that down when I get home” you’ll never remember that story.

-Ask for stories from others
+4. Ask people for stories

 Rather than asking the old, “how’s business?” what if you asked someone to tell you the most interesting story they’ve heard in their business in the past year?